Developing effective research-practitioner partnerships

 Case studies included Gaming Grammar, a platform for supporting language learning for school children, and Viking VR, a project that delivered a VR installation to illustrate life in the winter camp of the Viking Great Army, in partnership with the Yorkshire Museums Trust.

 The full paper also pointed to further examples, including Weavr, a groundbreaking technology platform that uses live and historic data to create meaningful and highly personalised mixed-reality experiences for esports and sports fans alike, extending work originally generated by DC Labs researchers.

 The SER&IP workshop has transitioned this year to a virtual event, with presentations delivered by presenters on different continents by live video link.
 The workshop is part of the much larger International Conference on Software Engineering (ICSE), one of the world’s top conferences for software engineering research.

-Please contact email@example.com if you wish to access the full paper.
+Please click here to read the full paper.